MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-IPBlockListProvider.md

 # Get-IPBlockListProvider

 ## SYNOPSIS
-!!!
-Exchange Server 2010

-Use the Get-IPBlockListProvider cmdlet to view the configuration for a specific IP Block list provider on a computer that has the Hub Transport server role or Edge Transport server role installed.

-!!!
-Exchange Server 2013

-This cmdlet is available or effective only on Edge Transport servers in on-premises Exchange Server 2013.

-Use the Get-IPBlockListProvider cmdlet to view IP Block list providers that are used by the Connection Filtering agent on Edge Transport servers.

-!!!
-Exchange Server 2016

 This cmdlet is available or effective only on Edge Transport servers in on-premises Exchange.

 Use the Get-IPBlockListProvider cmdlet to view IP Block list providers that are used by the Connection Filtering agent on Edge Transport servers.